Mentoring and tutoring

 The programme is delivered by a partnership of Imperial College London and Canterbury Christ Church University, which delivers the teacher training side of the degree.

 Schools do not need to pay to host a PGCE student.
-In addition, Canterbury Christ Church University pays a mentoring fee of £11 per day per student directly to the school.
-This equates to almost £1,200 for the two placements.
+In addition, Canterbury Christ Church University pays a mentoring fee of approximately £11 per day per student directly to the school.

-If your school meets the above criteria and you wish to apply to host a PGCE student, please contact the INSPIRE coordinator Dr Corinne Hanlon at email@example.com.
+If your school meets the above criteria and you wish to apply to host a PGCE student, please contact the INSPIRE coordinator Dr Jenny Cooke at email@example.com.